-An effective ADHD treatment plan may include medication, behavior therapy, a clean diet, vitamins and supplements, coaching, or all of the above.
-The first step to selecting the best option(s) is research.
+The best ADHD treatment plan may include medication, behavior therapy, a clean diet, vitamins and supplements, coaching, therapy, or all of the above.
+The first step to selecting the best option(s) for treating ADD is research.
 Get started here.

 The best ADHD treatment strategies are multimodal ones — combinations of several different, complementary approaches that work together to reduce symptoms.
-For one person, this ideal combination may include medication, diet, exercise, and behavioral therapy.
-For someone else, it may mean taking supplements, participating in CBT, and joining an ADHD support group.
+For one person, this ideal combination may include ADHD medication, an ADHD diet, exercise, and behavioral therapy for ADHD.
+For someone else, it may mean taking ADHD supplements and vitamins, participating in CBT, and joining an ADHD support group.

 Finding the right treatments — and managing them — takes research, planning, organization, and persistence.
 Early on, talk with your doctor about your options.
 If you use medication, speak with the prescribing professional about his or her expertise with complementary treatment options.
-If you do not use medication, find a professional who specializes in the types of treatments you want to use — for example, a dietician or psychologist specializing in behavior therapy.
+If you do not use medication, find an ADHD specialist with expertise in the types of treatments you want to use — for example, a dietician or psychologist specializing in behavior therapy.

 With that in mind, begin by reading this overview of ADHD treatments to understand your options.

-Medication is often the first line of defense against the symptoms of ADHD for one simple reason: studies show it to be most effective.
+Medication is often the first line of defense against the symptoms of ADHD for one simple reason: studies show stimulant medications to be most effective in managing ADHD symptoms.
 “When adults ask me questions about why they should try medication to manage their ADHD, my answer always comes down to two words: Medication works,” says Russell A. Barkley, Ph.D., a clinical professor of psychiatry and pediatrics at the Medical University of South Carolina.
 “When you find the right medicine, you can experience substantial improvements in your ADHD symptoms.”
 With the right drug and the optimal dosage, the success rate is high: Medication works for at least 80 percent of people with ADHD.